 - Vaccine transports cannot exceed two (2) hours total one-way. - CDC discourages regular transport of vaccine.
 Proper management of vaccine inventory plays a major role in preventing the need to transport vaccines. - Shipping vaccine is strictly prohibited. - It is critical that vaccine viability is protected by maintaining proper vaccine storage temperatures at all times during any vaccine transport. - Use properly insulated containers to transport vaccine.
 These containers should be validated to ensure they are capable of maintaining the vaccine at the correct temperatures.
-Alternatively, hard-sided, plastic, insulated containers with at least 2-inch thick walls may be used, as well as portable refrigerator/freezer units. - Temperatures will be monitored using a calibrated data logger thermometer with a valid certificate of calibration when transporting vaccines. - Pack enough refrigerated/frozen conditioned water bottles to maintain the cold chain.
+Alternatively, hard-sided, plastic, insulated containers with at least 2-inch thick walls may be used, as well as portable refrigerator/freezer units. - Temperatures must be monitored using a calibrated data logger thermometer with a valid certificate of calibration when transporting vaccines. - Pack enough refrigerated/frozen conditioned water bottles to maintain the cold chain1.
 Do not use loose or bagged ice or dry ice.
-The number and placement of refrigerated/frozen water bottles/water filled plastic containers inside the insulated container will depend on container type, size, and outside temperature.
+The number and placement of refrigerated/frozen water bottles/water filled plastic containers inside the insulated container will depend on container type, size, and outside temperature. - Place an insulating barrier (e.g., bubble wrap and corrugated cardboard) between the refrigerated/frozen conditioned water bottles/water filled plastic containers and the vaccines to prevent accidental freezing. - The contents of the container should be layered as follows, starting from the bottom: - refrigerated/frozen conditioned water bottles/water filled plastic containers - 2. barrier - vaccine - 4. calibrated data logger thermometer buffered probe - 5. barrier - 6. refrigerated/frozen conditioned water bottles/ water filled plastic containers

-&lt;sup>1 The vaccine cold chain is a temperature-controlled environment used to maintain and distribute vaccines in optimal condition.
+1 The vaccine cold chain is a temperature-controlled environment used to maintain and distribute vaccines in optimal condition.
 The cold chain begins with the cold storage unit at the manufacturing plant, extends through transport of vaccines to the distributor and delivery to and storage at the provider facility, and ends with administration of vaccine to the patient.
-Appropriate storage and handling conditions will be maintained at every link in the cold chain.
+Appropriate storage and handling conditions must be maintained at every link in the cold chain.

-- Place an insulating barrier (e.g., bubble wrap and corrugated cardboard) between the refrigerated/frozen conditioned water bottles/water filled plastic containers and the vaccines to prevent accidental freezing. - The contents of the container should be layered as follows, starting from the bottom: - 1. refrigerated/frozen conditioned water bottles/water filled plastic containers - 2. barrier - 3. vaccine - 4. calibrated data logger thermometer buffered probe - 5. barrier - 6. refrigerated/frozen conditioned water bottles/ water filled plastic containers - Pack vaccines in their original packaging and place on top of the barrier.
-Do not remove vaccine vials from boxes or pre-fill syringes in advance. - If you must transport vaccines in a personal vehicle (non-commercial) rather than a vehicle used only for the purpose of transporting(commercial), use the passenger compartment-not the trunk. - When transporting vaccine from the office, temperatures must be monitored using a calibrated data logger.
-It is recommended that you review the temperatures once per hour at a minimum to ensure the temperatures are within appropriate range the vaccine is safely stored in a vaccine storage unit. - When using an on-site vaccine storage unit with your back-up data logger, temperatures should be read and recorded a minimum of 2 times during the workday. - If vaccines cannot be stored in an on-site storage unit, temperatures must continue to be reviewed hourly to ensure the container is maintaining appropriate temperatures.
+- Pack vaccines in their original packaging and place on top of the barrier.
+Do not remove vaccine vials from boxes or pre-fill syringes in advance. - If you must transport vaccines in a personal vehicle (non-commercial) rather than a vehicle used only for the purpose of transporting (commercial), use the passenger compartment-not the trunk. - When transporting vaccine from the office, temperatures must be monitored using a calibrated data logger.
+It is recommended that you review the temperatures once per hour at a minimum to ensure the temperatures are within appropriate range the vaccine is safely stored in an approved vaccine storage unit. - When using an on-site vaccine storage unit with your back-up data logger, temperatures should be read and recorded a minimum of 2 times during the workday. - ➤ If vaccines cannot be stored in an on-site storage unit, temperatures must continue to be reviewed hourly to ensure the container is maintaining appropriate temperatures. - Any out of range temperatures must be reported to the Immunization Unit immediately.